voluntexi/Chinese-Summarization-Models/README.md

 # Chinese-Summarization-Models
- The purpose of this repository is to better train,finetune and use text summary models in Chinese datasets
+ The purpose of this repository is to train,finetune and use text summary models convenient in Chinese datasets

 ### Aiming to implement the following models